Written by, Yohanes Prahara, Content Creator and Media Liaison BNF Indonesia

 Peat swamps provide a good natural habitat for crocodiles to thrive in the wild.
 However, on the southern coast of Central Kalimantan, there are still many cases of human-crocodile conflict.

-False gharial, also known as the tomistoma (T. schlegelii) is one of three extant species of crocodilian found in Indonesian Borneo (Kalimantan).
+‘Ghost Crocodile’, the false gharial, also known as the Tomistoma (T. schlegelii) is one of three extant species of crocodilian found in Indonesian Borneo (Kalimantan).
 No global or national population estimates are available for this species.
-Spotlight densities from river surveys are the only indices of abundance available, but have been documented in only a few sites.
-The distribution of this crocodile is across Indonesia and Malaysia, usually inhabiting freshwater swamps, lakes and lowland rivers, including peatlands.
+Spotlight densities from river surveys are the only indices of abundance available but have been documented in only a few sites.
+The distribution of this crocodile is across Indonesia and Malaysia, usually inhabiting freshwater swamps, lakes, and lowland rivers, including peatlands.

 Anthropogenic activities such as hunting, fishing, increased use of waterways, forest fires and habitat degradation have resulted in a decreasing population trend of these species.
 However, the IUCN suggests that Central and East Kalimantan Provinces, which support large tracts of degraded swamp forest, may support the largest remaining populations of T. schlegelii.